 Causes

-• to the penetration of Candida deep into the layers.
+• to the penetration of candida deep into the layers.

-The discharged masses are very different from the usual white discharge, which can be noticed almost every day in any healthy female representative.
+The discharged masses are very different from the usual white discharge, which can be seen almost every day in any healthy female representative.
 They are also characterized by a white color, but with a yellowish or grayish tint.
 As for the specific smell, it is either absent or similar to sour kefir.
-(Hence its name - "kefir").
+(Hence its name – “kefir”).

 • decreased immune defense;